o3de/o3de.org/content/docs/user-guide/interactivity/robotics/concepts-and-components-overview.md

 ### Sensors

 Sensors acquire data from the simulated environment and publish it to ROS 2 domain.
-Sensor components derive from `ROS2SensorComponentBase`.
+Sensor components derive from `ROS2SensorComponentBase`, which provides a common interface for all sensors.

 - Each sensor has a configuration, including one or more Publishers.
 - Sensors publish at a given rate (frequency), using one of two event sources: frame update or physics scene simulation events.